FAQs

 We are always looking for quality clinicians who have a heart for working with this special group of kids.
 If you are interested in working with us, please send us an email to [email protected] with your resume and the cities you are willing to cover for in-home counseling services.

-You must have experience working with children with trauma (ages 3+) and be fully licensed as a LPC, LCSW, or LMFT.
+You must have experience providing mental health counseling to children with trauma (ages 3+) and be fully licensed as a LPC, LCSW, or LMFT.
 Sorry no interns/associates.

 Back to Top